Oli Morris

-Oli Morris (born 19 August 1999) is an English-born, Irish-qualified rugby union player for United Rugby Championship and European Rugby Champions Cup side Munster.
+Oli Morris (born 19 August 1999) is an English-born, Irish-qualified rugby union player.
 He plays primarily as a centre, though he can also play as a winger.

 Career

 Saracens

 Morris' first professional club was Saracens, for whom he made two appearances in the Anglo-Welsh Cup as part of their youth setup.
 Whilst with Saracens, Morris was dual-registered with Ampthill and won National League 1 with the club during the 2018–19 season.

 Worcester Warriors

 Morris joined the Worcester Warriors academy ahead of the 2019–20, and signed his first senior contract with the club in February 2021.
 Worcester were placed into administration in September 2022.

 Munster

-Following Worcester's administration, Morris, who is Irish-qualified, joined United Rugby Championship club Munster on a contract until the end of the 2022–23 season.
+Following Worcester's administration, Morris, who is Irish-qualified, joined United Rugby Championship club Munster on a contract until the end of the 2022–23 season, at which point he was released by the province.

 International

 Morris represented England under-18s, but is also Irish-qualified through a grandmother, and was selected in the Ireland under-20s squad for the 2019 Six Nations Under 20s Championship, playing in friendlies for Leinster and Munster development teams against the under-20s in the build-up to the tournament.